Western world: 19th century

 During the socioeconomically optimistic and innovative decades of the Second Industrial Revolution between the 1870s and 1914, also known as the "Beautiful Era", the established colonial powers in Asia (United Kingdom, France, Netherlands) added to their empires also vast expanses of territory in the Indian subcontinent and Southeast Asia.
 Japan was involved primarily during the Meiji period (1868–1912), though earlier contacts with the Portuguese, Spaniards and Dutch were also present in the Japanese Empire's recognition of the strategic importance of European nations.
-Traditional Japanese society became an industrial and militarist power like the Western British Empire and the French Third Republic, and similar to the German Empire.
+During the Meiji period, Japan's government rapidly centralized administration, built modern industries and infrastructure, created a national education system and conscript army, and consciously studied Western institutions as part of a program of state strengthening.

 At the close of the Spanish–American War in 1898 the Philippines, Puerto Rico, Guam and Cuba were ceded to the United States under the terms of the Treaty of Paris.
 The US quickly emerged as the new imperial power in East Asia and in the Pacific Ocean area.
 The Philippines continued to fight against colonial rule in the Philippine–American War.

 By 1913, the British Empire held sway over 412 million people, of the world population at the time, and by 1920, it covered 35500000 km2, of the Earth's total land area.
 At its apex, the phrase "the empire on which the sun never sets" described the British Empire, because its expanse around the globe meant that the sun always shone on at least one of its territories.
-As a result, its political, legal, linguistic and cultural legacy is widespread throughout the Western world.
-In the aftermath of the Second World War, decolonizing efforts were employed by all Western powers under United Nations (ex-League of Nations) international directives.
-Most of colonized nations received independence by 1960.
+As a result, British political, legal, linguistic and cultural institutions left enduring legacies in many former colonies.
+After the Second World War, decolonization accelerated through anticolonial movements, changing metropolitan politics and international pressure.
+In 1960 the United Nations General Assembly adopted Resolution 1514 (XV), declaring the right of colonial peoples to self-determination and calling for a speedy and unconditional end to colonialism; several colonial powers abstained rather than support the resolution.

+Most of the colonized nations received independence by 1960.
 Great Britain showed ongoing responsibility for the welfare of its former colonies as member states of the Commonwealth of Nations.
 But the end of Western colonial imperialism saw the rise of Western neocolonialism or economic imperialism.
 Multinational corporations came to offer "a dramatic refinement of the traditional business enterprise", through "issues as far ranging as national sovereignty, ownership of the means of production, environmental protection, consumerism, and policies toward organized labor."
 Though the overt colonial era had passed, Western nations, as comparatively rich, well-armed, and culturally powerful states, wielded a large degree of influence throughout the world, and with little or no sense of responsibility toward the peoples impacted by its multinational corporations in their exploitation of minerals and markets.
 The dictum of Alfred Thayer Mahan is shown to have lasting relevance, that whoever controls the seas controls the world.